 I am a creature of habit.
-I normally find something I like and I stick with it.
+I find something I like and I stick with it.
 My Bible of choice was the NIV, with commentary, paragraph titles and all.
-Little did I know that I was missing out on a great study Bible.
+I did not know I was missing out on a great study Bible.
 Let me tell you about my Bible of choice now and why I like it so much!

 NASB: New American Standard Bible